neurobioinfo/scrnabox/README.md

 -------------

-Welcome to scRNAbox's repository, a single-cell RNA sequencing (scRNAseq) pipeline specifically designed for analyzing data under a High-Performance Computing (HPC) systems using the [Slurm Workload Manager](https://slurm.schedmd.com/).
+Welcome to the scRNAbox repository.
+ScRNAbox is a single-cell RNA sequencing (scRNAseq) pipeline specifically designed for analyzing data under a high-performance computing (HPC) systems using the [Slurm Workload Manager](https://slurm.schedmd.com/).
 The pipeline has been extensively utilized on the Digital Research Alliance of Canada's  [Beluga](https://docs.alliancecan.ca/wiki/B%C3%A9luga) cluster.
 ScRNAbox provides two distinct, yet high comparable Analysis Tracks:
 1. [Standard scRNAseq](#standard-scRNA-seq)
 2. [Cell Hashtag scRNAseq](#Cell-Hashtag-scRNAseq)